yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 >**Note**: If you don't receive the expected output in the new experience, please follow the steps below:

-1. From the right top corner toggle bar to swicth to old experience.
+1. From the right top corner toggle bar to switch to old experience.

     ![](../media/openai_toggle.png)